 Moo Like A Monkey is a beautiful children’s clothes and toy shop at the top of The Old High Street in Folkestone’s Creative Quarter.
-It’s run by Kent Women in Business Awards Mumpreneur of the Year, Charlotte Khan.
-The shop’s been open for a year, and even though nothing in the shop actually fits me, it would be rude for Folkelife not to pop in and find out more about Charlotte and her exquisite products.
+It’s run by Kent Women in Business Awards Mumpreneur of the Year 2019, Charlotte Khan.
+The shop is full of wonderful children’s clothes and toys, Folkelife popped in and find out more about Charlotte and her exquisite products.

 A shopping experience for all the family